ychalier/fftools/README.md

 Respeed | Change the speed or the duration of a video Shots | Extract all shots from a movie
-Split | Split a video into parts with a duration limit
+Split | Split a video into parts with a duration limit Timestamp | Overlay a timestamp over a video